 - Exfoliate and hydrate your skin regularly.
 The better the condition of your skin the better your foundation makeup will look.
 We recommend Stephanie from North Van Beauty for customized facials.
 We love the skincare line she uses which is Glymed Plus.
 Keeping well hydrated and eating a healthy diet will also improve the condition of your skin.

 At the Trial

 - Communicate with your stylist.
 While not all personalities are extremely outgoing, loud and bubbly, good and clear communication is always important in ensuring you get what you want.
 Don’t worry about hurting your artist’s feelings.
 They want you to be happy and for you to get the finished result that you envision.
 Communicate what you like and what you don’t like no matter how tiny or drastic the adjustment request is.
-And don’t worry about hurting anyone’s feelings!
-This is your wedding day and it is extremely important that you get what you want so ask for what you want and speak your mind.
+This is your wedding day and it is extremely important that you get what you want so do speak your mind.
 Be kind while you do it though as kindness is always appreciated.
 Don’t leave the trial appointment unhappy as it is very stressful for both you and your artist if you later decide you are not confident in their abilities.
 It is better to communicate well at the trial appointment and leave feeling confident that you can later communicate further adjustments with trust in your artist’s work.